BinarryCode/Binary-Script-Collection/Scripts made for Mega Engine or Megamix/README.md

     }
 }
 ```
 Needle Man's projectile being fired.
 It works like this in MM3.
+Credits to SokZaJelo for reverse-engineering this!